 The seeds are also eaten throughout the entire rainy season and some people eat one seed kernel per day in this way throughout the year for good health.

-The seeds are not eaten on an empty stomach.
+The seeds are not to be eaten on an empty stomach.
 Eating too many seeds can cause a laxative effect.
 If one chooses to eat Moringa seeds for long term, it is recommended not to exceed 3 or 4 seeds per day.

 People have told me that eating Moringa seeds gives them energy and helps curb their appetite.
 I notice a calm alertness and sense of wellbeing from eating the seeds.
 Combined with Moringa leaves, these two are a treasure trove of nutrients, possibly the closest thing to a multivitamin in a single whole food source.

 Note: We are not recommending to anyone that they eat Moringa Oleifera seeds.
 We enjoy harvesting and eating them.
 We would recommend that unless you harvest your own, do not eat any without first finding out how they are grown to ensure they have not been grown or sprayed with chemicals or pesticides.

 Our seeds from Africa are all natural and have not been sprayed or treated with any chemicals.